zhqu1148980644/TMP/leetcode/912-Sort-an-Array.md

 1. ##### sort

+- stable: the order of elements with the same value are reserved as their initial order.
+- adaptable: the method should run faster in cases when parts of elements are already sorted.

 - bubble sort: `O(n2) S(1) stable adaptable`
     - iteratively reversing reversed pairs.
 - selection sort: `O(n2) S(1) stable inadaptable`